artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

       sudo apt-get install archivematica-mcp-client

-7. Reindex your aips using the method you previously choose,  :ref:`recreate the indexes <recreate-indexes>` or :ref:`reindex from another cluster <cluster-reindex>`.
+#.
+Reindex your AIPs using the method you previously chose -
+   :ref:`recreate the indexes <recreate-indexes>` or :ref:`reindex from another cluster <cluster-reindex>`.

-8. Restart services.
+#.
+Restart services.

    .. code:: bash

       sudo service archivematica-storage-service restart
       sudo service gearman-job-server restart
       sudo service archivematica-mcp-server restart
       sudo service archivematica-mcp-client restart
       sudo service archivematica-dashboard restart
       sudo service nginx restart

-9. Depending on your browser settings, you may need to clear your browser cache to make the dashboard pages load properly.
+#.
+Depending on your browser settings, you may need to clear your browser cache
+   to make the dashboard pages load properly.
 For example in Firefox or Chrome you should be able to clear the cache with control-shift-R or command-shift-F5.